 When you call to make your first appointment, we will email you a link to our web portal where you can download and complete all the necessary paperwork prior to your appointment and you will be instructed to complete some questionnaires online regarding your medical history.
 Please complete these online prior to your appointment.
 The first time we meet, we will check your forms, review your history, and discuss what causes you to be seeking help.
 You'll leave that visit with some suggestions, an idea of your long-term treatment plan, and renewed hope.

 Your privacy and the confidentiality of our conversations are given maximum protection.
 We never talk about you with other patients or outside our offices.
-Adults would have to sign a release for us to discuss your case with relatives or your primary care physician.
+Adults would have to sign a release for us to discuss their cases with relatives or their primary care physician.
 Children also have a right to reasonable confidentiality regarding what they tell us.

 There are some limits to confidentiality.
 We are required by law to report: